Water is a scarce natural resource. Valmet’s new ultrafiltration technology is a unique solution for decreasing tissue mills’ fresh water consumption.

 Valmet’s ultrafiltration technology uses the tissue machine’s process water to produce ultrapure water: permeate.
 The permeate is used for the wire and press sections’ high-pressure showers instead of fresh water.
 The permeate is free from solid substances, turbidity and bacteria, and therefore helps to maintain the performance and efficiency of the tissue machine.
-The first prototype Valmet Ultrafiltration Tissue will be finalized and transferred to Essity’s tissue mill for test use during spring 2018.
+The first prototype Valmet Ultrafiltration Tissue was finalized and transferred to Essity’s tissue mill for test use during spring 2018.

 Ultrafiltration technology is already being used at mills producing, for example, printing or packaging grades.
 For tissue mills, Valmet’s new cross-rotational ultrafiltration process is unique.
 “Using permeate instead of fresh water decreases the overall water consumption in the tissue-making process and creates savings in the energy used for heating the fresh water.
 A modern tissue machine consumes 5–15 m3 of water per tonne of paper, but our solution decreases New ultrafiltration technology saves fresh water at tissue mills the consumption by 1–2 m3 ,” explains Pasi Nurminen, Technical Product Manager at Valmet.